Distinguishing Musculoskeletal from Neurologic Disease

 Treatment of shoulder tendinopathies may include the initial recommendation of pain medication and rest; however, most dogs with chronic biceps or supraspinatus tendinopathy and/or medial shoulder instability will not improve with conservative management.
 Additional treatment recommendations may include physical rehabilitation (therapeutic exercise, manual therapy, and activity modification), extracorporeal shockwave therapy, and regenerative medicine.
 Further studies are indicated to establish the most effective treatment of these conditions.
 Surgery should be considered in cases of severe shoulder instability or biceps tendon rupture or if nonsurgical management has failed.

-Neurologic disease is commonly treated with antiinflammatory drugs, including steroids (0.5 mg/kg PO q12h, tapering over 2–6 weeks), or cyclooxygenase-inhibiting NSAIDs, and additional pain medications, rest, and time.
+Neurologic disease is commonly treated with antiinflammatory drugs, including steroids (0.5 mg/kg PO every 12 hours, tapering over 2-6 weeks), or cyclooxygenase-inhibiting NSAIDs, and additional pain medications, rest, and time.
 Physical rehabilitation or a neck brace may be employed.
 It is also important to recommend using a harness as opposed to a neck lead or collar.
 Surgery should be considered if medical management has failed, neurologic deficits are moderate to severe, or pain cannot be controlled.